MasrourTawfik/chat-gi-iads/docs/source/file1.rst

 To learn what is and is not a relevant entity and how to categorize them, a model requires training data.
 The more relevant that training data is to the task, the more accurate the model will be at completing said task.

 .. figure:: ../Images/NER.png
-   :width: 80%
    :align: center
-   :caption: Example of NER e.g Name Entity Recognition
    :alt: Alternative text for the image
+   Example of NER e.g Name Entity Recognition

 Example:Named Entity Recognition (NER)
 Objective:NER capabilities using spaCy to identify various types of entities in a text, such as persons, organizations, locations...